rohanrajpal/rohanrajpal.github.io/_posts/2020-04-25-Selective-network-routing.md

 Apr 25 13:22:27 rohan-laptop pppd[1852]: local  IP address 10.212.134.101
 Apr 25 13:22:27 rohan-laptop pppd[1852]: remote IP address 1.1.1.1
 ```

+Thanks for reading :) If this did help you, feels free to like, comment and share this blog.

 #### References